Key Takeaways

 Acknowledging that you or someone you know is experiencing an eating disorder like bulimia can be scary.
 But it’s the first step in learning how to manage symptoms and improve mental and physical health going forward.
 Many people don’t know where to start on their healing journey, which is why Rula is committed to connecting people with the support they need.

 At Rula, we can find you a therapist who is taking new clients and accepts your insurance in less than 30 seconds.
-And, our network of over 8,000 therapists means you can begin treatment as early as this week.
+And, our network of over 10,000 therapists means you can begin treatment as soon as tomorrow.

 More From Rula